brendanmcc02/film-rec/README.md

 ]
 ```

 > In reality, the attributes of the film are weighted differently according to their significance.
-Year is a value between `0.0` and `0.5`, imdbRating, numberOfVotes & countries between `0.0` and `1.0`, runtime between `0.0` and `0.3` and genres between `0.0` and `0.7`.
+Year is a value between `0.0` and `0.5`, imdbRating, numberOfVotes and countries between `0.0` and `1.0`, runtime between `0.0` and `0.3` and genres between `0.0` and `0.7`.
 I omitted this from the example to keep things simple, but it's worth noting.

 ### Positive Preference Weighting

 On IMDB and Letterboxd, users rate films on a scale of 1-10.
-We want our recommendation system to be strongly influenced by films that the user liked most, and less influenced by films that the user did not like.
+We want our recommendation system to be **strongly influenced** by films that the user **liked most,** and **less influenced** by films that the user **did not like**.
 Let's suppose you rated *The Dark Knight* 8/10, and *Iron Man* 4/10.
 In the user dataset, the vector that represents *The Dark Knight* will be scalar multiplied by `0.8`, whereas the vector that represents *Iron Man* will be scalar multiplied by `0.4`.
 This ensures that the qualities of *The Dark Knight* will have more influence on the recommendation algorithm than the qualities of *Iron Man*.

 ### Time Weighting